Axia-Tech/AXIA-wiki/docs/general/glossary.md

 A vote on whether or not a proposal should be accepted by the network.
 Referenda may be initiated by the Governance Council, by a member of the public, or as the result of a previous proposal.
-Stakeholders vote on referenda, weighted by both the size of their stake (i.e. number of DOT held) and the amount of time they are willing to lock their tokens.
+Stakeholders vote on referenda, weighted by both the size of their stake (i.e. number of SOLAR held) and the amount of time they are willing to lock their tokens.

 ## Relay chain